 Memorial Day Weekends of old boasted barbecues, parades, and oodles of red, white, and beer (🤔) everything.
 The holiday recognizes those who have fought in the armed forces while also unofficially kicking off summer.
 This year is bound to look a little different even as restrictions ease up.
-Large gatherings, parades, and public fireworks displays are cancelled.
-But you know what can’t be cancelled?
+Large gatherings, parades, and public fireworks displays are canceled.
+But you know what can’t be canceled?
 Kindness.
 The outdoors.
 Watermelon.
 We’ve got all that and more in our list of suggestions for how to celebrate and connect in a different way this year.

 10 ideas to put a social-distancing spin on your summer kickoff

 - Host a watch party with yourselves as the stars: You picked your friends for their shared sense of humor and values.
 Now’s the time to create entertainment only you and yours can fully understand.
 Use all your stupid inside jokes and shared experiences to create a satirical mockumentary (like this one for the theater crowd), a commercial for a fictional product, or a music video.
 Decide ahead of time what the prize will be and how the results will be judged.
 Everyone should be encouraged to participate: Don’t let production value weigh too heavily in the judging.
 To get extra fancy and provide a space for all the snark you’d expect from your tribe, host a watch party.
 If you’d rather not create your own entertainment, conduct a poll and pick a favorite flick to watch “together.”
-Bonus if you make it 80s themed and add a costume party to the mix!
+Bonus if you make it 80s-themed and add a costume party to the mix!

 - Have a virtual experience: Everyone from The Bash to AirBnB is offering experiences you can take part in online.
 If ever there was a time to learn to do magic or cook Spanish tapas, it’s now!
 You’ve probably had a lot of hot dogs and watermelon in your life.
 Why not mix it up and go Greek for one of the most patriotic holidays around?